Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Concluding remarks

 \section{Concluding remarks}

-The generalized standard triple (or standard quadruple, if you prefer) that we propose in this paper for convenience in algebraic linearization may have other uses.
+The generalized standard triples (or standard quadruples, if you prefer) that we propose in this paper for convenience in algebraic linearization may have other uses.
 As pointed out on p.~28 of~\cite{gohberg2009matrix} many of the properties stated in that work for monic polynomials are valid for non-monic polynomials with the appropriate changes made.
-We have not attempted a comprehensive categorization of those changes for other purposes.
+Some caution with the results of this paper are thus mandated.

-We have established that these generalized standard triples allow the resolvent representation for the matrix polynomial, equation~\eqref{eq:resolventrepresentation}, that is useful for algebraic linearization.
+We have here \textsl{defined} these generalized standard triples simply by the resolvent representation for the matrix polynomial Equation~\eqref{eq:resolventrepresentation}, and only for linearizations, which is all we need for algebraic linearization.

+The main theorem of the paper, namely Theorem~\ref{thm:maintheorem}, gives a universal way to construct this generalized standard triple in any polynomial basis.
+We also gave explicit instructions for this construction using any of several polynomial bases, for convenience, together with separate proofs using the Schur complement, which may give insight for further work in this area.

+In Section~\ref{sec:AlgebraicLinearization}, we have sketched an explicit construction for matrices $\E(z)$ and $\F(z)$ showing that \textsl{algebraic} linearizations are, in fact, linearizations, with $\E(z)(z\D_H-\H)\F(z) = \diag(\P(z), \I, \ldots, \I)$.
+We have also given new constructions for matrices $\E(z)$ and $\F(z)$ which likewise show that the companions for the Lagrange and Hermite interpolational bases are, in fact, linearizations (of matrix polynomials of higher grade).
+A proof for Lagrange interpolational bases was given already in~\cite{amiraslani2008linearization}, where indeed the linearization was proved to be strong, but the result for Hermite interpolational bases is new to this paper.
+We also used Hermite Form computations to give a new (to us) pair $\E(z)$ and $\F(z)$ for the ordinary monomial basis.